Peculiarities

 Hind legs with interdigital webs

-Binational Strategy Conservation of
+Binational Conservation Strategy of Darwin's frogs

-This initiative has allowed the creation and strengthening of a collaboration network of relevant actors for the implementation of conservation actions focused on Rhinoderma.
-For example, NGO Ranita de Darwin is collaborating with various individuals and organizations in the conservation ofR. darwinii and other amphibians on private land in southern Chile using voluntary conservation agreements and legal figures such as the Real Right of Conservation(www.ranitadedarwin.org/landconservation).
+This initiative has facilitated the creation and strengthening of a collaborative network of key stakeholders to implement conservation actions focused on Rhinoderma.
+For instance, the NGO Ranita de Darwin is working alongside various individuals and organisations to conserve R. darwinii and other amphibians on private land in southern Chile.
+This is being achieved through voluntary conservation agreements and legal mechanisms such as a Conservation agreement.(www.ranitadedarwin.org/landconservation).

 In these videos you can find documentaries and programs about the Darwin's Frog in which we have collaborated: